-Look for this same "information generosity” in those you seek to promote.
-If they keep work-related information unnecessarily away from those they work with now, won't they most likely maintain this same approach when placed in a higher management role?
-Is that what you want?
+Look for “information generosity” in those you seek to promote.
+If leadership candidates unnecessarily keep work-related information away from co-workers now, they’ll likely maintain this approach when placed in a higher management role.

 Small business owners can’t afford to have supervisors who are “information hoarders” and leave frontline workers in the dark.
 All of your employees should feel like they’re part of a team, and true teams have all the information they need to understand the business’s big picture and why they’re performing specific functions.

 In addition to the three C’s outlined above, other characteristics are essential in potential managers and executives.
 Here are a few traits to look for when you’re promoting or hiring leaders: